abdnafees/abdnafees/README.md

 I joined Arbisoft in 2020 as an Implementation Analyst and worked towards being a Customer Success Specialist.

-Currently, I am undergoing a 2 month mentorship program to learn **Python** and work towards a more technical role.
+Currently, I am working on Django and Django-REST frameworks.

 You can reach out to me if you would like to talk about programming, AI, DL and anything related to pop culture such as _Back to the Future_.